gvwilson/thirdbit/about/index.md

 at the [University of Toronto](http://www.utoronto.ca) from 2007 to 2010,
-during which time I helped create a [Master's degree in Applied Computing](https://mscac.utoronto.ca/), was named ComputerWorld Canada's "IT Educator of the Year", and wrote some more books
+during which time I helped create a [Master's degree in Applied Computing](https://mscac.utoronto.ca/), was named ComputerWorld Canada's "IT Educator of the Year", and published some more books
 (one of which, [*Beautiful Code*](http://www.amazon.com/Beautiful-Code-Leading-Programmers-Practice/dp/0596510047/), won a Jolt Award in 2008).